zeiss-microscopy/OAD/Apeer/modules/fiji_module_template/Fiji_Python_Tutorial - Create your own module.md

 The module specification are the same as you have seen in previous tutorials (See [Module Specification Tutorial](https://docs.apeer.com/documentation/module-specification "Module Specification Tutorial"))

-In brief you need to supply a JSON file that specifies your inputs, outputs and if neccessary how the UI for the module looks like in case the user can interact with the module.
+In brief you need to supply a JSON file that specifies your inputs, outputs and if necessary how the UI for the module looks like in case the user can interact with the module.
 In our case this specification file looks like this:

 ```json
 {